Caiaphas: John: relations with Romans

 Caiaphas considers, with "the Chief Priests and Pharisees", what to do about Jesus, whose influence was spreading.
 They worry that if they "let him go on like this, everyone will believe in him, and the Romans will come and destroy both our holy place and our nation."

 In the Gospel of John (John 18), Jesus is brought before Annas, whose palace was closer.
 Annas questioned him regarding his disciples and teaching, and then sent him on to Caiaphas.
 Caiaphas makes a political calculation, suggesting that it would be better for "one man" (Jesus) to die than for "the whole nation" to be destroyed.
 Similar ideas can be found in rabbinical discussion in Talmud and Midrash.
+According to John 11:51-52 it states that "He did not say this of his own accord, but being high priest that year he prophesied that Jesus would die for the nation, and not for the nation only, but also to gather into one the children of God who are scattered abroad."

 Afterward, Jesus is taken to Pontius Pilate, the Roman governor of Judea.
 Pilate tells the priests to judge Jesus themselves, to which they respond they lack authority to do so.
 Pilate questions Jesus, after which he states, "I find no basis for a charge against him."
 Pilate then offers the gathered crowd the choice of one prisoner to release—said to be a Passover tradition—and they choose a criminal named Barabbas instead of Jesus.

 Matthew: trial of Jesus

 In the Gospel of Matthew (Matthew 26:56–67), Caiaphas and others of the Sanhedrin are depicted interrogating Jesus.
 They are looking for evidence with which to convict Jesus, but are unable to find any.
-Jesus remains silent throughout the proceedings until Caiaphas demands that Jesus say whether he is the Christ.
+Jesus remains silent throughout the proceedings until Caiaphas demands that Jesus say whether he is the Christ (which means Messiah).
 Jesus replies "The words are your own: and you will see the Son of Man seated at the right hand of power, and coming on the clouds of heaven."
 (Mark 14:62) Caiaphas and the other men charge him with blasphemy and sentence him to corporal punishment for his crime.